 Two readers, who were blind to any biological information related to the fish, identified annuli on the scales and otoliths from the digital images.
 Readers had varying levels of experience ageing fish.
 However, each reader examined, with an experienced reader, training sets of Pygmy Whitefish scales and otoliths not used in this study before assessing age from fish used in this study.
-Annuli on scales were identified using “cutting-over” and “compaction” characteristics evident in the circuli (Quist et al. 2012).
+Annuli on scales were identified using “cutting-over” and “compaction” characteristics evident in the circuli (Quist et al., 2012).
 Annuli on otoliths were identified by discontinuities in the otolith structure that were usually most obvious on the otolith margin lateral from the sulcus.
 Some fish were excluded from further analyses involving age because the scales (6.2%) or otoliths (32.6%) were deemed unreadable.
 Unreadable scales were generally due to regeneration.
 Unreadable otoliths were caused by difficulties with sectioning otoliths from small fish and from an inability to get a clear, crisp image in all portions of the otolith section (especially the center) for some specimens.
 When the two readers disagreed on an age assessment, they compared their results in an attempt to achieve consensus.
 If the readers could not agree on an age, then that fish was removed from the comparison of ages assessed from scales and otoliths, but not from comparison of age assessments from the two readers on the same structures.

-Statistical Analyses
+statistical analyses

-Bias in scale ages and otolith ages between two readers and between consensus scale and otolith ages were assessed with age-bias plots (Campana et al. 1995) and three measures of symmetry for the age-agreement table (Evans & Hoenig 1998) as computed with ageBias() from the FSA package v0.4.33 (Ogle 2014) in the RTM statistical environment v3.1.2 (R Development Core Team 2014).
-If no significant bias between readers was detected, precision between readers was summarized as the percentage of fish for which the ages differed by zero to three or more years, the coefficient of variation (CV; Chang 1982; Kimura & Lyons 1991), and average percentage error (APE; Beamish & Fournier 1981) as computed with agePrecision() from the FSA package.
+Bias in scale ages and otolith ages between two readers and between consensus scale and otolith ages were assessed with age-bias plots (Campana et al., 1995) and three measures of symmetry for the age-agreement table (Evans and Hoenig, 1998) as computed with ageBias() from the FSA package v0.4.33 (Ogle, 2014) in the RTM statistical environment v3.1.2 (R Development Core Team, 2014).
+If no significant bias between readers was detected, precision between readers was summarized as the percentage of fish for which the ages differed by zero to three or more years, the coefficient of variation (CV; Chang, 1982; Kimura and Lyons, 1991), and average percentage error (APE; Beamish and Fournier, 1981) as computed with agePrecision() from the FSA package.

-Assessed ages could not be validated because known-age Pygmy Whitefish were not available and collections were not made throughout the year (Campana 2001).
+Assessed ages could not be validated because known-age Pygmy Whitefish were not available and collections were not made throughout the year (Campana, 2001).
 However, we examined the length frequency distribution of all Pygmy Whitefish from May-July 2006-2012 that were captured using methods similar to those described for the 2013 collection to determine if the age of some fish could be ascertained from their length and compared to ages assessed from scales and otoliths.
-We also included in this analysis the lengths of Pygmy Whitefish captured in shallower waters (range: 2.9-14.3 m) of the Apostle Islands region in a once-only effort in late July 2008 (Gorman et al. 2012).
+We also included in this analysis the lengths of Pygmy Whitefish captured in shallower waters (range: 2.9-14.3 m) of the Apostle Islands region in a once-only effort in late July 2008 (Gorman et al., 2012).

-Potential differences in the log10(W)-log10(TL) relationship among male, female, and immature Pygmy Whitefish were assessed with a dummy variable regression (Fox 1997) using lm() in R. Potential differences in length distributions between male and female Pygmy Whitefish were determined by comparing the cumulative length frequency distribution with a Kolmogorov-Smirnov test using ks.test() and the mean ranks of lengths with a Wilcoxon signed-rank test using wilcox.test() in R (Neumann & Allen 2007).
+Potential differences in the log10(W)-log10(TL) relationship among male, female, and immature Pygmy Whitefish were assessed with a dummy variable regression (Fox, 1997) using lm() in R. Potential differences in length distributions between male and female Pygmy Whitefish were determined by comparing the cumulative length frequency distribution with a Kolmogorov-Smirnov test using ks.test() and the mean ranks of lengths with a Wilcoxon signed-rank test using wilcox.test() in R (Neumann and Allen, 2007).